hbrbailon/malawi_news/readme.md

 * [Named Entity Recognition](https://github.com/hbrbailon/malawi_news/blob/main/code/ner.ipynb) from spaCy NER
 * [Sentiment Analysis](https://github.com/hbrbailon/malawi_news/blob/main/code/sentiment.ipynb) from spaCy textblob

-# Data
+# Data and Analysis
-The data used in this paper is in X. Please see X for details on how these files were retrieved and constructed.
+The data used in this paper is in [data](https://github.com/hbrbailon/malawi_news/tree/main/data).
+The csv versions of the data are also in one folder which makes it easier for uploads in the analysis.
+Analysis was done using R and all relevant codes can be found in [analysis] (https://github.com/hbrbailon/malawi_news/tree/main/analysis).
+Please see the methods section of the article for details on how these files were retrieved and constructed.